 - Formosa Bai Hao is known by many names - Oriental Beauty, White Tip Oolong, Champagne oolong and Fancy Formosa Silver Tip, to name just a few.
 This heavily oxidized Taiwanese tea is one of the most prized oolongs in the world.
 Incredibly sweet, fruity and lush with a delicate warm spicy undertone.
 Striking and thought-provoking tea, perfect for multiple infusions.

 formosa oolong (#8)

-- A darker oolong tea from Taiwan, formerly known as Formosa (which means 'Beautiful', given by the Portuguese explorers of the island).
-Deep raisiny and ripe fruit aroma, autumn 'leafy' note.
-Lingering flavor and smooth, refreshingly fruity astringency.
-A lovely introduction to Taiwanese tea.
+- Formosa Oolong is a darker style oolong tea from Taiwan, formerly known as Formosa (which means 'beautiful', given by the Portuguese explorers of the island).
+Deep raisiny and ripe fruit aroma, autumn 'leafy' notes.
+Lingering sweet flavor and smooth, refreshingly fruity astringency.
+This Formosa Oolong is easy to prepare and remains a lovely introduction to Taiwanese tea.